pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Risk It All, relevant stat.
 When you have to ignore danger to accomplish something.

+  On result:
+    - 10+: you accomplish it
+    - 7-9: You succeed, but stumble, fumble, or freeze.
+GM gives you a hard choice or worse outcome
+    - 6-: GM makes a move

 - Go Medieval on it, Reckless.
 When you do a violence against an enemy.
 - Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such.